vibskant007/gatling-framework/README.md

 # gatling-framework
-- Performance Framework using gatling
+- Performance Load Framework using gatling scala!
 - Create simulation and run on intellij!